Hillaryudechukwu/Little-JavaScript-Book/manuscript/part2.md

-# Part 2 - Working with JavaScript
+# Part 2 - Working with JavaScript in the browser